Depression Counselling Service: Book an Appointment

 Q. How is depression diagnosed?

-A. If you think you have depression, you’ll have to visit a doctor for medical evaluation.
-A doctor will be able to rule out the possibilities of a medical cause of the disorder or symptoms.
-If such causes are eliminated, they may refer you to a psychologist.
-Once diagnosed, you can book an appointment with one of our experienced professionals for a depression counselling plan
+A. If you think you have depression, you should visit a doctor for a medical evaluation.
+A doctor will be able to rule out the possibilities of other medical illnesses or disorders and refer you to a psychologist Once diagnosed, you can book an appointment with one of our experienced professionals for a depression counselling plan.

 Q. How can I prevent another depressive episode (or depression)?